Why are DIY Things Beneficial to Elderly People

 Whatever catches your fancy, the following tips can help you get on with it successfully – and without unfortunate incidents:

 At this point in our lives doing nothing at home is like putting a bullet into your head.
-Nobody dies from labor, but many have died due to idleness.
+It can cause anger, anxiety, indifference, substance abuse, and depression.
+Nobody dies from business, but many have died due to idleness.
 So lighten up and brighten up and start puttering around the house.
 You will be amazed to see how many things you can do and be astounded by the results of your labor.

 ~oOo~